 1. CBSE Board Papers Vs NCERT Books: Suffice the need to gauge the syllabus

 These books are more than enough for you to cover the entire CBSE syllabus.
 You need to clarify your concepts that are given in the NCERT books.
-This will help you understand the questions in detail and with thorough understanding.
+This will help you understand the questions in detail and with a thorough understanding.

 2. Understand the application of concepts in NCERT books

-Many times CBSE will ask twisted questions in the board papers.
-The students who simply mugged up NCERT books will think that the paper was out of these books.
+Many times CBSE will ask twisted questions in the board exam papers.
+The students who simply mugged up NCERT books would think that the paper was out of these books.
 However, one needs to understand that by studying NCERT books, CBSE means that you should clarify your concepts and learn how to apply them.

 3. Practice variety to crack CBSE boards